 - After using a continue, the player starts from the beginning of the entire act, rather than the current sub-act.
 Using the previous example, getting a Game Over anywhere in Act 2-2 has the player continue from Act 2-2A in the JP version, and Act 2-1 in the US version.

-In the Japanese version, a message saying "TO BE CONTINUED NINJA RYUKENDEN-II" appears after 18 minutes have passed on the ending screen.
-This is because Ninja Gaiden III was actually an interquel set between the events of the first and second NES games and the story continues with Ninja Gaiden II.
-This chronology of events was downplayed in the U.S. version (the English manual only makes a vague statement about "Ashtar (returning) to the bowels of darkness" after Ryu's duel with Jaquio, which is the only hint that Ninja Gaiden III is set before II, since Ashtar is killed off during the events of the second game (along with the fact that Ryu still possesses the Dragon Sword in the third game despite having lost it in the end of the second).
-As a result, this part of the script was removed in the U.S. version.
-It can be restored with the Game Genie code AENLSVNY.
+- In the Japanese version, a message saying "TO BE CONTINUED NINJA RYUKENDEN-II" appears after 18 minutes have passed at "The End" screen.
+This is because this game is actually an interquel set between the events of the first and second games and the story continues with Ninja Gaiden II.
+This chronology of events was downplayed in the US version (the English manual only makes a vague statement about "Ashtar (returning) to the bowels of darkness" after Ryu's duel with Jaquio, which is the only hint that Ninja Gaiden III is set before II, since Ashtar is killed off during the events of the second game (along with the fact that Ryu still possesses the Dragon Sword in the third game despite having lost it in the end of the second).
+This text was removed in the US version, but it can be restored with the Game Genie code AENLSVNY.